 Cycling to work scheme

-If you applied for the 2009 cycle to work scheme, you are now eligible to reapply in 2014.
-Anybody who benefited from the 2009 cycle to work scheme can do so once again in 2014.
-If you are interested in re-applying or just applying for the first time please contact us on 021 4342240 or email us firstname.lastname@example.org
+You can now use the bike to work scheme once every four years!
+If you applied for the scheme 4 years ago you are now eligible to reapply in 2014.
+If you are interested in re-applying or just applying for the first time please contact us on 021 4342240 or email us email@example.com

 On 1 January 2009 a new government scheme to encourage people to cycle to work came into force.
 Cycling keeps you ?t, it’s fast, cheap and reliable – and it’s good for the environment.